saranya8989/2025_CausalSHIPS/README.md

 SHIPS+ SHAP: plus_shap_values_4_*.pkl
 SHIPS SHAP: ships_shap_values_4_*.pkl

-The trained MLP models for the SHIPS and SHIPS+ datasets can be downloaded as compressed zip files from a publicly-available Zenodo repository (link:).
+The trained MLP models for the SHIPS and SHIPS+ datasets can be downloaded as compressed zip files from a publicly-available Zenodo repository ( https://doi.org/10.5281/zenodo.17241222).

 We recommend to unzip these files in the /proc folder, after which you will see two new folders (mlp_models_causal_oldships_, mlp_models_causal_plus_) and a new file
 (mlp_models_causal_no_fs.pkl).